 World Tuberculosis Day was created by the World Health Organization to spread knowledge and awareness of tuberculosis, an infectious disease that kills millions every year.
 Tuberculosis is easily curable, but it can lie dormant and undetected for years, so it’s important to spread awareness.
 The World Health Organization chose March 24 as World Tuberculosis Day to commemorate the day Dr. Robert Koch discovered TB bacillus, the bacterium responsible for the disease.

-World Tuberculosis Day - History
+World Tuberculosis Day timeline

 - March 24, 1982